 Program Coordinator: Kathryn E. Landreth

-in the State of Nevada civic education programs sponsored by the
+in Nevada civic education programs sponsored by the

 US Department of Justice, Center for Civic Education, ABA Central